-Clinical Services offered at New Bolton Center are augmented by an elite team of veterinary technicians.
-The nursing staff at New Bolton Center comprises:
+Clinical Services offered at New Bolton Center are supported by an elite team of veterinary technicians who work as nurses.

-The majority of New Bolton Center's nursing staff is cross-trained to provide care in all areas of the hospital, including Emergency & Critical Care, Intensive Care, Neonatal Intensive Care, Internal Medicine, Surgery, among others.
+The nursing staff at New Bolton Center is cross-trained to provide care in all areas of the hospital, including Emergency & Critical Care, Intensive Care, Neonatal Intensive Care, Internal Medicine, and Surgery, among others.

-In addition to being certified, our nurse/technicians teach, publish, and speak at national conferences.
-New Bolton Center nurse/technicians rigorously engage in continuing education, and lead the movement forward for future veterinary technicians.
+Our nurses are credentialed veterinary technicians, and many pursue additional certification as Veterinary Technician Specialists.
+In addition to being certified, our nurses teach, publish, and speak at national conferences.
+New Bolton Center nurses rigorously engage in continuing education, and lead the movement forward for future veterinary technicians.

 Patient Care Technicians

-New Bolton Center's nursing staff also comprises Patient Care Technicians, highly-experienced large animal handlers who support nurses with handling, feeding, grooming, and assisting in medical procedures.
-Our PCTs greet clients in both emergent and non-emergent visits, transitioning their animal to the clinical setting.
+New Bolton Center's nursing staff also comprises Patient Care Technicians, experienced large-animal handlers who support nurses with handling, feeding, grooming, and assisting in medical procedures.
+Our PCTs greet clients and transition their animal to the clinical setting.

 Penn Vet's Partnership with Harcum College

 The program consists of two years (or four semesters) of classroom learning, but Harcum doesn’t stop there.
-In order to graduate from the program, students are required to complete two three-month practica at both New Bolton Center, Penn Vet's large animal hospital in Kennett Square, PA, and Ryan Hospital for Companion Annimals, located in Philadelphia.
-Students are given the opportunity to use their knowledge in a clinical setting.
+To graduate from the program, students are required to complete two, three-month practica at both New Bolton Center, Penn Vet's large-animal hospital in Kennett Square, PA, and Ryan Hospital for companion animals, located in Philadelphia.
+Through this partnership, students are given the important opportunity to use their knowledge in a clinical setting.

 The combination of a stellar education provided by Harcum College in the classroom and the invaluable clinical experience received at Penn Vet has led to hundreds of graduated veterinary technicians over the years.